4) Accessing or Transferring ISAs

-Yes, you can transfer an existing ISA from one provider to another as long as it is allowed within the product terms and conditions.
+Yes, you can transfer money from one ISA to another as long as it is allowed within the product terms and conditions.

-Note: Transfers from investments made in previous years can be done in part or full, whereas transfer from any money invested in the current tax year, must be for the full amount.
+Note: Transfers from investments made in previous years can be done in part or full, whereas isa transfers from any money invested in the current tax year, must be for the full amount.

-What happens to my ISA if I die?
+What happens to ISA funds if I die?

 ISAs retain their tax benefits after you die, until they’re closed.
 An added benefit is that your spouse or civil partner can inherit the value of your ISA as a one-off additional tax-free allowance.